 There are emergency doctors’ services throughout the night and at weekends; call your family doctor for the number.

 For urgent medical treatment, go to the A&E or ER (Notaufnahme / d'urgence / pronto soccors) of the nearest hospital; most public hospitals have 24-hour A&E departments.

 For an ambulance, call 144, free of charge from any public phone.
 They will only take the patient to hospital; relatives or friends will have to make their own way.
-You will have to pay 50 percent of the cost of the ambulance (though no more than CHF 500 per year) so you might want to take the patient to hospital by car or public transport if they are well enough to travel this way.
+Insurance will cover 50 percent of the ambulance cost, though no more than CHF 500 per year if there is no immediate danger to life, so you might want to take the patient to hospital by car or public transport if they are well enough to travel this way.